 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) Note: Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
 The Silver&Fit Program is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH).
 All programs and services may not be available in all areas.
 Silver&Fit is a federally registered trademark of ASH.
-You can join a participating Silver&amp;Fit fitness facility in our service area and take advantage of all the services and amenities that are a part of your fitness facility membership.
+You can join a participating Silver&Fit fitness facility in our service area and take advantage of all the services and amenities that are a part of your fitness facility membership.
 Amenities offered by fitness facilities vary by facility.
 Any non-standard fitness facility service that typically requires an additional fee is not included in your basic fitness membership.
-You can switch to another participating Silver&amp;Fit fitness facility once a month.
+You can switch to another participating Silver&Fit fitness facility once a month.
 You may need to complete a new membership agreement at that new facility.
-If you prefer to work out at home, you can sign up for the Silver&amp;Fit Home Fitness Program and receive up to two exercise kits per year for use at
+If you prefer to work out at home, you can sign up for the Silver&Fit Home Fitness Program and receive up to two exercise kits per year for use at

-Services that are covered for you What you must pay What you must pay when you get these services In-Network when you get these services Out-of-Network Health and wellness education programs (continued) There is no co-insurance or co-pay for the 24-Hour 24-Hour NurseLine NurseLine.
-Available 24-hours, 7 days a week.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) 24-Hour NurseLineAvailable 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call (844) 514-3774.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-Hearing services (Medicare covered) Ф25 i - i t 50% co-insurance.
-No prior authorization required.
+There is no co-insurance or co-pay for the 24-Hour NurseLine.
+Hearing services (Medicare covered) No prior authorization required.
 Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 co-pay per visit.
-30 % co-insulance.
+50% co-insurance.
 Hearing services - routine No prior authorization required.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$45 co-pay per visit.
-Not covered.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 We cover: One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
 Up to two TruHearing Flyte hearing aids per calendar year.
-Benefit is limited to the TruHearing Flyte Advanced and Flyte Premium hearing aids, which come in various styles and colors.
+Benefit is limited to the TruHearing Flyte Advanced and Flyte Premium hearing aids, which come in various styles and colors. \$45 co-pay per visit.
+Not covered.